perroneclaudio/eml-to-pdf-converter-embedder/README.md

    ```

 > [!IMPORTANT]
-To generate a fully compliant PDF/A-3b file, you MUST provide a regular font, a bold font, and an ICC profile via the command-line options.
+To generate a fully compliant PDF/A-3b file, you MUST provide a regular font, a bold font, and an ICC color profile via the command-line options.
 Sample files can be found in the assets folder.
 You MUST use an ICC profile with Device Class Monitor (mntr) or Printer (prtr).

 ## Usage